 Irwin Road is a stretch of desolate road in the North Hills area of Pittsburgh, called Blue Mist Road for the eerie blue mist which covers the road at night.
 It was rumored to have been a KKK meeting place and the site of lynchings.
 There are scary stories of every kind attached to this spooky road, from a witch's abandoned house to levitating glowing orbs - and of course, murder.

-According to one story, a jealous husband murdered his unfaithful wife and their children, then dumped their corpses into a septic tank beside his house on Blue Mist Road.
+According to one story, a jealous husband slew his unfaithful wife and their children, then dumped their corpses into a septic tank beside his house on Blue Mist Road.
 Their ghosts will haunt the road.
 They are joined by a ghost dog and a mutant deer-human hybrid: "One story says a bold teen honked the horn of his car to alert the critters he was coming and later he was found dead, dripping blood, dangling from the 'hanging tree.'"

 Millions of people use the Septa transportation system in the Philadelphia area to get wherever they need to go.
-According to legend, there is also a bus which appears only to those who truly need to leave their current circumstances, but have no real destination in mind.
+According to legend, there is also a bus which appears only to those who truly need to leave their current circumstances but have no real destination in mind.

 This bus has been spotted all over the Philadelphia area and according to legend, some ride it for years, only to eventually disembark right where they need to be.